YKaisen/YKaisen.github.io/index.md

 <!-- This kind of mark can hide sentences -->

 ## Research Interests
-- **DC-DC Converters:** topologies and controls for datacenter PoL converters
+- **DC-DC Converters:** topologies, modeling and controls for datacenter PoL converters
-- **Magnectic Integration:** design and optimizaion for PCB-based transformers and inductors
+- **Magnectic Integration:** design and optimizaion for PCB-based magnetics

 ## Education